The World Is In Crisis & We’re All Grieving

 ”

-One practice that is increasingly being adopted in organizing spaces as a way for people of color to process the many violences that sit in our bodies, is somatics.
-Somatics refers to practices that center the body, also known as the ‘soma’.
-Recognizing the body as distinctive to the mind, these practices can include more established approaches such as yoga or qigong but can also include techniques that can be adapted to meet personal needs.
-They can be explored individually, with a guided practitioner, or in a group space, but the intentionality behind all embodied approaches is to allow healing to take place in the body — rather than being motivated by physical fitness and appearance for example.
+One practice that is increasingly being adopted in organising spaces as a way for people of colour to process the many violences that sit in our bodies, is somatics.
+Somatics refers to practices that centre the body, also known as the ‘soma’.
+Recognising the body as distinctive to the mind, these practices can include more established approaches such as yoga or qigong but can also include techniques that can be adapted to meet personal needs.
+They can be explored individually, with a guided practitioner or in a group space, but the intentionality behind all embodied approaches is to allow healing to take place in the body — rather than being motivated by physical fitness and appearance for example.

 Somatics “brings the body back into connection,” describes the founder of Lumos Transforms Nkem Ndefo.
 “So much that we do is informed by just the cognitive lens; and so, when we bring the body, a whole other arena opens up on everything that we're touching, doing, and experiencing —alone, together, collectively.”